DialloOracle/analytics-ai/data-mesh/data-mesh-integration/introduction/introduction.md

 ## About this Workshop

-This workshop is to educate users on a Streaming Ingest Data Mesh scenario for IoT.
-We will examine IoT data that will be used in conjunction with live streaming data to determine if a customer is likely to be a spender, which will trigger events in a Kafka topic to encourage spending.
-OML models will be created to filter the data in a GGSA environment.
-Users will learn how to create a pipeline, joining live data and static data from the database to an OML model, Kafka, and OAS.
+This workshop is to educate users on an Integration Data Mesh scenario for IoT.
+We will examine IoT data that will be used in conjunction with live streaming data to determine if a delivery will be on time, which will trigger events in a Kafka topic to alert the customer.
+ONNX models will be used to score delivery status.
+Users will learn how to create a pipeline joining live data(truck information) and static data, such as historical weather data or driver/package data, to accurately analyze data stores.
 OAS will be used to support analysis on decisions.

 A New Concept for Data – Oracle’s Approach:
 1. Emphasizes cultural change, as a mindset shift towards thinking of data ‘as a product’ – which in turn can prompt organizational and process changes to manage data as a tangible, real capital asset of the business.